Avoiding Common Configuration Pitfalls in n8n

 Environment-specific issues

-- Docker and docker‑compose: env vars not applied because compose file was changed but container not recreated.
+- Docker and docker-compose: env vars not applied because the compose file changed but the container was not recreated.

 - Kubernetes: wrong service name or missing ingress annotations leads to external URL mismatches.